wild46cat/maven_profile_demo/README.md

-#this is maven profile demot
+#this is maven profile demo

+## mvn archetype:generate -DarchetypeCatalog=internal